Szarlej Mine: Discoveries on the mine site

 In the Pleistocene sediments, mammal remains have been preserved.
 Around 1854, the bones of a woolly mammoth, Przewalski's horse, and a damaged horn, probably belonging to an aurochs, were found on the Szarlej mine site.

 Before 1829, a human skeleton was discovered in a shaft at a depth from 8 to 9 fathom.
 One of the broken bones revealed the presence of blue vivianite crystals inside.
 When the femur was sawed through, internal crystallization was also observed, as well as on the surface of the cut, indicating that vivianite had formed within the bone mass.
 Vivianite could have formed due to the presence of phosphoric acid precipitated from the bone.
-Taube speculated that the skeleton, possibly belonging to a miner, might have lain underground for around 300 years.
+Traube speculated that the skeleton, possibly belonging to a miner, might have lain underground for around 300 years.
 It might have come from earlier lead ore mining activities in the area.
 However, the exact age of the remains is not known.
 It is possible that the shaft, dug in search of calamine, was flooded, in which case the bones would not have been several hundred years old at the time of discovery.